Art is the Answer

 The world becomes a canvas, and everything is photographable.
 A photograph is an instant sketch of life that allows you to create something from nothing.

 I think that a lot of photographers wind up taking themselves too seriously, focusing on these heavy, or deep and meaningful documentary projects, or topics that they would like to cover.
-However, the goal is to be in a state production.
-I find that many photographers have periods of time where they are not making work, or making work.
+However, the goal is to be in a state of production.
+I find that many photographers have periods of time where they are not making work.
 I like to be in a state of always making work.

-The street is accessible and open to all.
+“The street is accessible and open to all.”

 Street photography requires no barrier to entry other than owning the camera and having two shoes to walk around.
 I think that when it comes to practicing street photography, specifically, people get caught up in notions of what makes or breaks a good photograph.
 I say, forget everything you think you know about photography, the history, what’s been done before, and what makes or breaks a good photo.
 If you want to create photos, make photos for the sake of making photos.